tomakita/RetroCheck/example/README.md

 # Example

-As an example of pbm's style of testing, we'll do a test of a small Spring Boot application called UserStatusService.
+As an example of RetroCheck's style of testing, we'll do a test of a small Spring Boot application called UserStatusService.

 ## Running the Example System